 Purple hyacinth bean is best grown by direct-sowing in the garden.
 As with so many flowering vines, the seeds are tough and germinate better if scarified first.
-Flowering generally starts in mid-summer and continues on through fall.
-Once there are a lot of seed pods forming, the flowering will diminish, though this is not a drawback, since the pods are just as attractive as the flowers, if not more so.
+Flowering generally starts in midsummer and continues through fall.
+When there are a lot of seed pods forming, the flowering will diminish, though this is not a drawback because the pods are just as attractive as the flowers, if not more so.

 The vines usually reach a height of 6 to 15 feet.
 This plant can be perennial in USDA hardiness zones 10 and above, where they may develop woody stems.

 Note: The pods are edible but are toxic if not cooked.Continue to 10 of 11 below.

 Runner beans, like hyacinth beans, are generally grown for their ornamental flowers.
 However, scarlet runner beans make a nice edible bean when harvested young.
 Because the flowers are so lovely (and there are so many of them), you can understand why it has gained a reputation as a flowering vine.